 It’s a direct bus ride to Begnas from Pokhara and would cost a nominal amount of NPR 60 per person, for about one hour of a bus ride.

-You can also hire a taxi which would be quicker than the bus but of course, would cost way more.
+You can also hire a taxi which would be quicker than the bus and would cost you around 800-1000 NPR.
 Enroute, be prepared to watch and admire the countryside, a few old villages, and homestays from back in times when Begnas was on a popular hiking trail.

 Taxi: You can take a taxi to get around Begnas from the bus stop, which would cost NPR 200-300.
 However, most times for short-distance, due to the uneven terrain, walking happens to be the best choice around here.

 Buses: Local buses run every hour from nearby villages, like Pachbhaiya to the Begnas Tal Bus Stop, and the cost would be NPR 15-20.
 From there, you can take a direct bus to Pokhara.

 Walk: If the weather is good (which mostly is the case), you’d be pleasantly surprised at every step with miraculous imagery.
 You can choose to hike around too to get an aerial view of this little beauty of a town.
 Carry a camera with you to get incredible shots back home as your souvenirs.

 Hitchhike: Locals in Nepal are really warm, they would love to talk to you, and if they are riding alone, they would be happy to drop you.
 They’ll tell you insider secrets, and you’d have a fresh perspective of the local town.